Google Mobile-First Indexing – Will it Sway Your ROI?

 1. Google Rankings and Mobile-First Index

-Google’s aim to launch mobile-first index is to create and rank its search listings based on the mobile version of content.
+Google’s aim to launch a mobile-first index is to create and rank its search listings based on the mobile version of the content.

-Till the mobile-first indexing isn’t fully effective, the desktop version of a site is Google’s main priority leaving the mobile versions of sites the secondary one.
+Till the mobile-first indexing isn’t entirely effective, the desktop version of a site is Google’s main priority leaving the mobile versions of sites the secondary one.

 2. Higher the Rank, Better the Revenue.

-Every business owner is happy to invest in SEO as they know a successful SEO campaign has a great value, which is, in fact, completely incredible.
+Every business owner is happy to invest in SEO as they know a successful SEO campaign has excellent value, which is, in fact, downright incredible.
 You may also have already figured out that SEO doesn’t quite work instantly and is not a quick way to achieve the goals.
-It takes time, but gives established and long term results.
+It takes time but gives established and long-term results.

-In so far as the ROI is concerned, if you grab the #2 rank for a specific keyword, you will probably get 60 to 65 percent increased clicks.
+If you grab the #2 rank for a specific keyword so far as the ROI is concerned, you will probably get 60 to 65 percent increased clicks.
 This means if there are 6000 searches for the targeted keyword each month, you can reasonably expect to get around 3500 visitors to your site if you continue to hold the #2 position.
 This can be an outcome worth investing in the SEO, depending on the visitors converted.

 Search engine ranking, somewhere or the other, has impacts on the business revenue.